Henry Habibe

-Frederick Hendrik (Henry) Habibe (Aruba, 6 May 1940) is an Aruban poet, literary critic and literary man.
+Frederick Hendrik (Henry) Habibe (born 6 May 1940 in Aruba) is an Aruban poet, literary critic and literary man.

 He published his poetry mainly in the period following the creation of his magazine Watapana (1968–1972).
 He writes most of his poems in the Papiamento language, occasionally in Spanish and Dutch.

 In 1985 he received his PhD at the University of Leiden on the study El compromiso en la poesía afro-antillana de Cuba y Puerto Rico, that treated Nicolás Guillén and other poets as its main subject.
 He also published studies on the work of Pierre Lauffer, JS Corsen and Luis Daal.
 He wrote reviews for the Antillian newspapers: Amigoe di Curacao and Beurs- en Nieuwsberichten (1986–1997).
 Henry Habib is a member of the advisory board of the Werkgroep Caraïbische Letteren (Caribbean Study group of Arts) of the Maatschappij der Nederlandse Letterkunde (Society of Dutch Literature) in Leiden.